Local's Art & Culinary Guide to San Francisco

 If you decide to venture to the Golden Gate Bridge (take a coat!) don't miss the new tunnel tops at the Presidio, including playground, gorgeous views for a picnic, lawn for running through and a place to stroll the marsh to enjoy wildlife.
 And you won't believe the views!

 Minnesota Street Project: This is a relative newcomer and a local gem; it is an old warehouse in the Dogpatch neighborhood full of galleries which rotate their wares.
 It is open, airy and I guarantee you will discover a new artist to love.
-Across the street are the Altman Siegal gallery and the McEvoy Foundation gallery.
+Across the street is the Altman Siegal gallery.
 Don’t miss the stroll through the Minnesota Grove to get there.
 (Also, a short drive from here is Flora Grubb Gardens, if you are a gardener, this place will put a smile on your face and provide inspiration to take home.)

 This is a memorable way to experience San Francisco—the audio tour is a must (voices of prisoners and guards).
 Yes, you need reservations well in advance!!
 And plan for half a day.